-Somewhere past Jinja and the source of the Nile, beyond the bustling towns of Iganga and Mbale and as you begin the climb onto Mount Elgon, something changes.
+Somewhere past Jinja and the source of the Nile, beyond the bustling towns of Iganga and Mbale and as you climb onto Mount Elgon, something changes.
 You move into a region where running is very much a way of life, an opportunity, a badge of honour.
-The area of East Africa known as the ‘Land of Champions’.
+The area of Uganda known as the ‘Land of Champions’.

 You can now see the endless miles of plains far below, seemingly stretching forever.
 The oppressive heat disappears , the air becomes cooler and the landscape greener.
 The grass is scorched and it looks like this current dry season has been a long one.
 Then, out of the corner of your eye, bright colours come into view that are distinctly out of place amongst the ploughed fields and plantation.
 A cluster of luminous yellows, pinks and oranges moving toward you.
 It's the runners, out in groups and making their way along the roadside, on their second run of the day, the easy afternoon run.

 Finally, after a lengthy journey, we pull through a gate onto the green lawns at ‘Home of Friends’ guesthouse.
 It's a friendly, quiet retreat perfectly placed on the outskirts of town, sitting just below the complex of hills that stretch further upward.
 I’m warmly greeted by Daan & Eliza who I know well from my last visit here.
 I settle into my home for the next two and a half weeks.

 As I acclimatise to the altitude and the refreshing simplicity of life up here, I bump into friends from my last visit.
 I arrange to do a coaching session with my old buddy Fred at a new youth athletics club he’s just started.
 I also spend some time learning from Addy Ruiter, the head coach at the NN Running Team elite athlete programme in Kapchorwa and coach to Joshua Cheptegei (I covered that here if you missed it).